unrealwork/atsd-use-cases/how-to/itm/README.md

 * Review the logs in the `/tmp/itm/logs` directory.

 * Add script to auto-start.
-The auto-start configuration is specific on your operating system.
+The auto-start configuration is specific to your operating system.

 ## Verifying Data in ATSD